kiviarttu/hackathon-showcase/README.md

 ## Projects

 Most of the example codes here were used in the project ["Advanced spatial data on agricultural peat soils in Finland"](https://www.luke.fi/en/projects/maatu-01).
 [A project report (in Finnish)](https://jukuri.luke.fi/handle/10024/554258) has been released, and a scientific publication is being prepared for submission.
 My role in the project was to prepare satellite data into country-wide mosaics to be used as explanatory variables in machine learning models.
-In addition, I was responsible for organising all the data used in the project in an organized way and fixing some minor issues with datasets from other sources.
+In addition, I was responsible for storing all the data used in the project in an organized way and fixing some minor issues with datasets from other sources.

 ## EODIE